A Beginner’s Guide to Strongman Competitions

 Strongman scales naturally for every level:

-• Beginners learn basics and build confidence
+• Beginners learn the basics and build confidence

 • Intermediates add event volume and intensity